 If you’ve only got one thing to say, don’t repeat yourself.
 Repetition should be avoided when a statement is made again and again.
 Avoid repeating the one point.
 If you only have one concept to preach, stop saying it so often.

 This isn’t to say repetition is totally useless.
-Enforcing a clear call to action across a variety of brand collateral can familiarise your message and help to drive sales.
+Enforcing a clear call to action across brand collateral familiarises your message and helps to drive sales.
 But be strategic about what you choose to emphasise.
-Telling clients you’re very well loved, due to your experience in being so experienced and well loved is pure waffle.
+Telling clients you’re very well-loved, due to your experience in being so experienced, and well-loved is pure waffle.

 In the case of copy, quality always trumps quantity.
 Make your point – once! – and move on.